cloudmesh-community/sp19-516-121/scala.md

 ```
 But Scala has type inferance capability and can infer the types whereever there are enough information for it to infer types.

+In addition to a top class `Any`, Scala has also a bottom class `Nothing`.
+The class `Nothing` is a subtype of any other type.
+Scala also a `Null` type.
+The class `Null`
+has one and only instance called `null`.
+The class `Null` is a subtype of all reference types and
+therefore `null` is assignable to any reference type but not to value types.

 Members of a class are `public` by default.
 You can use the access modifier `private` to limit access
 to the members.
 A `private` member can be accessed only within the class.
 In the example above, the members
 `firstName` and `lastName` are public because they have been defined using `var`.
 In the primary constructor, any parameter that